DURATION

 • A riot of romance, identity twists, and gender-bending disguises, Partenope transforms Handel’s baroque comedy into a surreal 1920s romp full of sharp humour and theatrical flair.

-• Christopher Alden’s Olivier Award-winning production, first seen in 2008, has travelled from London to major opera stages (Madrid, San Fransisco, New York) worldwide and returns to ENO for a limited revival.
+• Christopher Alden’s Olivier Award-winning production, first staged in 2008, has travelled from London to major opera houses in Madrid, San Francisco, and New York, earning acclaim worldwide.

 • With glittering flapper-era costumes, a surrealist art salon setting, and Handel’s lush score at the core, this revival fuses visual charm with musical brilliance.